 In 1977, Barry Spann embarked on a project which would lead to Paris and six years of innovative printmaking.
 The starting point was his original graphite drawing Dusk, the first in a series of drawings from which he would make, not reproductions, but new interpretations in collotype.

-The original graphite drawings, collotypes, and livre d'artiste are in many collections worldwide, including the Smithsonian Institution, Washington DC, London's Victoria and Albert Museum, and the Bibliothèque nationale de France, Paris.
+The original graphite drawings, collotypes, and livre d'artiste are in many collections worldwide, including the Smithsonian Institution, Washington, London's Victoria and Albert Museum, and the Bibliothèque nationale de France, Paris.

 The Pursuit of Happy Results: Barry Spann and the Making of Twenty-Seven Landscapes, a record of those years in Paris, was published in 1991.